top of page

 EL SALVADOR TRAVEL GUIDE

 El Salvador, officially the Republic of El Salvador, is the smallest and the most densely populated country in Central America.
 Plagued with years of internal strife, El Salvador has a long and bloody history.
 In recent years, El Salvador is slowly but surely tottering back to its feet.
-The stark cultural differences characteristic of most Central American countries is sadly lacking here.
+El Salvador's commitment to growth and security has transformed it into a must-visit destination, offering a unique blend of natural splendour and cultural richness.

 <<VISA RESULT>>